emson/elf0/README.md

-# Elf: AI Workflow Architect
+# Elf: sElf Improving YAML Agent Compiler and Runner

 **Elf is a Python framework for defining, executing, and intelligently improving LLM-powered agent workflows.**